retrorich75/fire_effect/README.md

     psk="Your Wifi's Password"
 }</pre>

 Replace XX with your country code, it is a two letter like, GB for the UK, US for the United States, FR for France, BE for Belgium, etc.  Search the net if you don't know yours.
-Also make sure you put your Wifi name and password, always include quote marks.
+Also make sure you put <b>your</b> Wifi name and password, and always include quote marks!

 Copy this to the Boot drive of the sd card, Tip it's the drive with start.elf, bootcode.bin, etc